 Here is a screenshot from two days ago.
 Looks very encouraging.
 Clean, smart, interesting.
 We’re populating the resource databases this weekend:

-the Clarius team working so closely with us in Argentina and in Cambodia.
+As a last thought, my special compliments to the Clarius team working so closely with us in Argentina and in Cambodia.
 Daniel, Nico, Laura, Miguel, Luigi, and the rest are truly among the very finest coders, testers, QA staff, designers, and teachers I’ve ever run across.
 They’ve been doing consistently outstanding work, under great pressure, across a 15 hour time difference, and across really challenging communication systems, in at least five countries.

 All of their work has been done with care, cheerfulness, competence, and flexibility and the result has been a stunning output, with four major efforts ready for release from a small team in about eight months, starting from zero.
 It's a remarkable accomplishment.